torres-alexis/GeneLab_Data_Processing/Proteomics/Workflow_Documentation/NF_Proteomics/README.md

 While in the location containing the `NF_PPP_1.0.0` directory that was downloaded in [step 2](#2-download-the-workflow-files), you are now able to run the workflow.

+For organisms listed in the [GeneLab annotations table](https://github.com/nasa/GeneLab_Data_Processing/blob/master/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv), the workflow automatically stages the pinned reference proteome from the table `proteome` column (Figshare URL or local path) and resolves gene annotation files from `genelab_annots_link` using the `organism` field in the runsheet (LFQ) or sample sheet (TMT).

 Below are examples of how to run the NF_Proteomics workflow:
 > Note: Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --reference_version) that denote workflow specific parameters.
 Take care to use the proper number of hyphens for each argument.